Algoryx/agx-ros2-collection/README.md

 ![Panda](images/panda.jpg)

-The same example exists using effort as command interface.
-Start the effort example using:

-`ros2 launch agx_tutorials panda_demo_effort_launch.py`

-The controller will now try to follow the planned trajectory position by setting efforts (torques) on the joints of the simulated robot.
-The error in the position is mapped to efforts through a PID-loop.
-The simulated robot is also gravity compensated using AGX Dynamics inverse dynamics module.

 There is also an launch file to launch the ROS2 stack without starting the simulation.

 `ros2 launch agx_tutorials panda_demo_no_simulation_launch.py`